arif00004/GitAndGithub_by_ArifIslam/readme.md

 Add all files using git add .
 Use git commit to commit and add change log note push using git push origin differences
+To merge use the command git checkout master and then git merge differences and it will be merge, to do opposit use differences first and master later